JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 - You can use `identities` to limit the access to specific directory object ids (`oid`)
 - You can use `allowedApplications` to limit the access to specific client ids (`appid` or `azp`)
-- When you have application that accesses the API as the signed-in user (=_delegated_ permissions), then the object id (=`oid`) is the user's object id
+- When you have an application that accesses the API as the signed-in user (_delegated_ permissions), then the object id (`oid`) is the user's object id

-I'll leave the _delegated_ permissions scenario for another blog post:
+I'll leave the _delegated_ permissions scenario for another blog post.

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/permissions1.png" %}

 You can further down narrow the access by defining more granular application roles:
 [Daemon client application (service-to-service calls)](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad?tabs=workforce-configuration#daemon-client-application-service-to-service-calls)